aminul-islam-niloy/NEXT-VPN-/README.md

 var myCommand = new RelayCommand(
     execute: obj =>
     {
-        // Your action logic here
+        // logic
     },
     canExecute: obj =>
     {
-        // Your canExecute logic here
+        // canExecute logic
+        return true;
-        return true; // Change this based on your conditions }
+        // Change this based on your conditions
+    }
 );